mryap/fierce-robin/src/pages/posts/mindful-of-your-parameter-urls.md

   Parameter is a set of values appended to a URL preceded with a question mark.
 template: post
 ---
-URL Parameters are also known as a Query String or URL Variable.
-A URL Parameter is a set of values appended to a URL preceded with a question mark.

 The most common types of URL parameters are:

 * **Tracking** (UTM are common parameters for marketing campaigns) –  ?utm_medium=social, ?sessionid=123 or ?affiliateid=abc